-General Motors is in the process of acquiring a trademark for the word Anthem, GM Authority has learned.
-The mark, categorized under Goods and Services, specifically — motor land vehicles namely automobiles, sport utility vehicles, trucks, and vans — was originally filed with the USPTO on June 11, 2009.
+General Motors has applied to secure a trademark for Anthem, GM Authority has discovered.
+The mark, filed under the Goods and Services category of “motor land vehicles namely automobiles, sport utility vehicles, trucks, and vans”, was originally filed with the USPTO on June 11, 2009.

 Since then, GM has received four extensions on the application dating 11/11/2010, 5/12/2011, 11/7/2011, and 5/15/2012.
 Each lasting six months, the extensions allow GM to prolong the due date of an official Statement of Use — one of the final documents in the trademark process that serves to demonstrate how the firm will use the mark in a real-world product or service.